ashishkarnad/sandbox/enterprise/README.md

 }
 ```

-This tells Sensu to check the event data (within the `check` scope) and only allow events with `"environment": "production"` to continue through the pipeline.
+This tells Sensu to check the event data and only allow events with `"environment": "production"` to continue through the pipeline.

-Now we'll hook up the `only-production` filter to the `graphite` handler by adding `"filters": ["only-production"]` to the handler configuration:
+Now we'll hook up the `only_production` filter to the `graphite` handler by adding `"filters": ["only_production"]` to the handler configuration:

 ```
 sudo nano /etc/sensu/conf.d/handlers/graphite.json